ix-ax/axsharp/README.md

 - application templates for quick development and deployment.

-**Documentation** is a work in progress should you find missing, unclear, or misleading content please feel free to [add an issue](https://github.com/ix-ax/ix/issues/new/choose) or to create a pull request with the fix you find appropriate.
+**Documentation** is a work in progress should you find missing, unclear, or misleading content please feel free to [add an issue](https://github.com/ix-ax/axsharp/issues/new/choose) or to create a pull request with the fix you find appropriate.

 There are some **known issues** that we are looking into in the development process.
-The list of known issues is [here](https://github.com/ix-ax/ix/issues?q=is%3Aissue+is%3Aopen+label%3Aknown-issue).
+The list of known issues is [here](https://github.com/ix-ax/axsharp/issues?q=is%3Aissue+is%3Aopen+label%3Aknown-issue).

-**IX** is the underlying technology for the [ix.framework](https://github.com/ix-ax/ix.framework) that will be rendered public in this organization and will provide a series of libraries and components for building automation projects.
+**AX#** is the underlying technology for the [AXOpen](https://github.com/ix-ax/ix.framework) that will be rendered public in this organization and will provide a series of libraries and components for building automation projects.

 ## Disclaimer

-**It is necessary to have a valid license for SIMATIC AX in order to use IX!**
+**It is necessary to have a valid license for SIMATIC AX in order to use AX#!**
 SIMATIC AX is currently in a limited sales release in selected European countries only.
 You will need to request access from the AX team which will check if your use case is suitable for the current state of the product.
 The first step to getting the approval is contacting your local SIEMENS sales representative or writing an email to [simatic-ax@siemens.com](mailto:simatic-ax@siemens.com?subject=Request%20for%20access%20|%20SIMATIC%20AX%20for%20IX).

 ## How it works

-In simple terms, the IX takes the PLC program and translates the data structured into .NET classes.
+In simple terms, the AX# takes the PLC program and translates the data structured into .NET classes.

 ### Write PLC code